Mitral regurgitation: Cause

 The mitral valve apparatus comprises two valve leaflets, the mitral annulus, which forms a ring around the valve leaflets, and the papillary muscles, which tether the valve leaflets to the left ventricle and prevent them from prolapsing into the left atrium.
 The chordae tendineae are also present and connect the valve leaflets to the papillary muscles.
 Dysfunction of any of these portions of the mitral valve apparatus can cause regurgitation.

 The most common cause of MR in developed countries is mitral valve prolapse.
 It is the most common cause of primary mitral regurgitation in the United States, causing about 50% of cases.
 Myxomatous degeneration of the mitral valve is more common in women as well as with advancing age, which causes a stretching of the leaflets of the valve and the chordae tendineae.
 Such elongation prevents the valve leaflets from fully coming together when the valve closes, causing the valve leaflets to prolapse into the left atrium, thereby causing MR.

 Ischemic heart disease causes MR by the combination of ischemic dysfunction of the papillary muscles, and the dilatation of the left ventricle.
 This can lead to the subsequent displacement of the papillary muscles and the dilatation of the mitral valve annulus.

 Rheumatic fever (RF), Marfan's syndrome and the Ehlers–Danlos syndromes are other typical causes.
-Mitral valve stenosis (MVS) can sometimes be a cause of mitral regurgitation (MR) in the sense that a stenotic valve (calcified and with restricted range of movement) allows backflow (regurgitation) if it is too stiff and misshapen to close completely.
+Mitral valve stenosis (MVS) can sometimes be a cause of MR in the sense that a stenotic valve (calcified and with restricted range of movement) allows backflow (regurgitation) if it is too stiff and misshapen to close completely.
 Most MVS is caused by RF, so one can say that MVS is sometimes the proximal cause of MI/MR (that is, stenotic MI/MR) and that RF is often the distal cause of MVS, MI/MR, or both.
 MR and mitral valve prolapse are also common in Ehlers–Danlos syndromes.

 Secondary mitral regurgitation is due to the dilatation of the left ventricle that causes stretching of the mitral valve annulus and displacement of the papillary muscles.
 This dilatation of the left ventricle can be due to any cause of dilated cardiomyopathy including aortic insufficiency, nonischemic dilated cardiomyopathy, and noncompaction cardiomyopathy.
-Because the papillary muscles, chordae, and valve leaflets are usually normal in such conditions, it is also called functional mitral regurgitation.

-Acute MR is most often caused by endocarditis, mainly S. aureus.
+Because the papillary muscles, chordae, and valve leaflets are usually normal in such conditions, it is also called functional mitral regurgitation.Acute MR is most often caused by endocarditis, mainly S. aureus.
 Rupture or dysfunction of the papillary muscle are also common causes in acute cases, dysfunction, which can include mitral valve prolapse.